mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 Thus, we defined a parameter called ``number_of_uav`` which is equal to the size of this list.

 .. important::
-  Because this data is the first we need to know before displaying anything, we have to wait until the related message is published.
+  We have to wait until the related message is published because this data is the first we need to know before displaying anything, .
   That's why we use these lines of code juste after subscribing to the topic:

   .. code-block:: c